 - There is the potential for students to focus on the rate of tablet dissolution, thereby developing misconceptions about the objectives.
 It is important that the teacher is aware of this for the post-activity discussion.

-- The visual effect of warm and cold water temperature on the rate of CO2 solubility is a great way to debate the roll of CO2 on climate change.
+- The visual effect of warm and cold water temperature on the rate of CO2 solubility is a great way to debate the role of CO2 on climate change.

-- Extensions or variations to the experiments are described throughout the experiment description.
+- Extensions or variations to the experiments are described throughout the experiment.

 About the Science